- Search The Registry

 - Teacher’s Forum

 - Street Team Youth Programs

 - About Us

 - My Account

-Under the his administration at Howard University, faculty tripled, salaries doubled, Congressional appropriations increased to $6,000,000 annually, and Howard University's Freedmen's Hospital was turning out half of the African American physicians in the country.
+Under his administration at Howard University, faculty tripled, salaries doubled, Congressional appropriations increased to $6,000,000 annually, and Howard University's Freedmen's Hospital turned out half of the African American physicians in the country.
 Perhaps Dr. Johnson's greatest contribution was the development of the University's Law School as the preeminent source of Civil Rights attorneys and law professors.
-He also had a profound influence on Martin Luther King, Jr.’s commitment to nonviolence resistance.
+He also had a profound influence on Martin Luther King, Jr.’s commitment to nonviolent resistance.
 Mordecai Johnson died in 1976.

 The Encyclopedia of African American Heritage

 Copyright 1997, Facts on File, Inc. New York